“Customer service shouldn’t just be a department, it should be the entire company.” –-Tony Hsieh

 This will give the interviewer a clearer picture of what you are capable of, and how you can help the company.

-If you’ve received any kind of customer service training or certificates, you should absolutely mention it in a job interview.
+If you’ve received any customer service training or certificates, you should mention it in your job interview.

-For example, if you received training on how to actively listen to customers, or how to use positive language when interacting with them, discuss how those specific skills made you a better customer service representative.
+For example, maybe you received training on how to actively listen to customers, or how to use positive language.
+Discuss how those specific skills made you a better customer service representative.

 Like any kind of skill set, customer service skills are developed through practice, practice, practice.

-Here are the four things you should do to grow your customer service skills:
+Here are the four things you can do to improve your customer service skills:

-This may seem obvious, but it’s important to remember that your attitude will set the tone for your interactions with customers.
+This may seem obvious, but your attitude will set the tone for your interactions with customers.

 The customer is contacting you because they’re experiencing a problem, so it’s important to empathize with their situation.

-Customer service can be challenging, but it’s important to maintain a positive attitude even when things get tough.
+Customer service can be challenging.
+It’s crucial to maintain a positive attitude even when things get tough.

 If you can stay calm and collected, you’ll be better able to handle difficult situations.